England beat New Zealand in ODI opener

 Knight stands firm amid England collapses

-England's total flattered them - they suffered two collapses with the bat, losing 4-31 and then 5-13 against a disciplined New Zealand.
+England's total flattered them - they lost 4-31 and then 5-13 in their two collapses against a disciplined New Zealand.

 Only Knight was able to withstand, making her 23rd ODI score of 50 or more, and sharing a crucial 88-run stand with Brunt.